Kurukkan

 Kurukkan is a 2023 Indian Malayalam-language crime comedy drama film directed by Jayalal Divakaran in his directorial debut and produced by Maha Subair.
-The film stars Vineeth Sreenivasan, Sreenivasan, and Shine Tom Chacko in the lead roles.
+The film stars Vineeth Sreenivasan, Shine Tom Chacko, and Sreenivasan in the lead roles.
 In the film, Inspector Dinesh investigates the death of a social media celebrity and implicates a suspect in the case, which eventually leads to the disclosure of reality.

 Principal photography began in November 2022 in Kochi and was wrapped up in December 2022.
 Unni Elayaraja composed the music, while the cinematography and editing were handled by Jibu Jacob and Ranjan Abraham.

 Kurukkan was released in theatres on 27 July 2023 and underperformed at the box office.

 Plot

 Circle inspector Dinesh K. T. of the Gandhi Nagar police station is in charge of the investigation into the death of Neenu, a celebrity model and social media influencer.
 As part of the investigation, he questions Anjitha, Neenu's roommate, and Bhagat, Neenu's manager.
 Meanwhile, Commissioner Balachandran K. informs Dinesh that the case investigation must be concluded soon, or it will be handed over to the Crime Branch.

 Dinesh instructs his subordinates, SI Sajad Hassan and SI Reena Mathew, to call Hari, who delivers the newspaper to Neenu's house every morning, to the police station.
 Through Hari's interrogation, Dinesh learns that he was a cyber security analyst for an IT company and is currently preparing to launch his own start-up.
 After interrogation, Hari is allowed to go.
 But Dinesh suspects Hari of murdering Neenu.
 He informs Sajad and Reena that Hari was fired for assaulting the CEO of the company for which he worked and that he was the only one in the area when Neenu died.
 However, Sajad and Reena suggest Hari should be detained only once adequate proof is obtained.

 Meanwhile, Dinesh's friend Manoj from Yellow News informs him that two people are in a hotel bearing drugs.
 Dinesh, looking for an opportunity to boost his image, arrests a lady and a young man from the hotel room the following day.
 However, upon examination at the police station, it was found that their bag contained gypsum powder.
 Dinesh, ashamed in front of everyone, makes some decisions in his mind.
 Dinesh talks with a defense lawyer to consider implicating Hari in the case.
 The lawyer supports him and instructs him to proceed with the arrest.
 Dinesh convinces Commissioner Balachandran as well.
 A police team led by Dinesh arrests Hari, who was preparing to take the PSC exam.